ilikecake/C2000-Bug-Test/README.md

 ## Other notes
+From what I can tell, the older B0 stepping can still be okay if they apply a hardware fix.
+Basically, they solder some pull up resistors on some of the clock lines on the motherboard.
+Check the links below for more info and pictures.

 The spec document also talks about the CPUID and MSR (model specific registers).
 These can also be read from BSD, but I don't think they are actually relevant for determining the stepping of the CPU.

-To read the CPUID from the BSD:
+To read the CPUID in BSD:
 `cpucontrol -v -i 0x01 /dev/cpuctl0`

-To read MSR from BSD:
+To read MSR in BSD:
 `cpucontrol -v -m 0x17 /dev/cpuctl0` (this is reading register at address 0x17)

 ## Links